Non-Stationary Online Structured Prediction with Surrogate Losses: Introduction

 \textbf{Online classification and structured prediction.}\quad Online classification has a broad literature; we refer the reader to an excellent overview by \Citet[Section~1]{Van_der_Hoeven2020-ug}.
 Of particular relevance to our work, the classical perceptron \citep{Rosenblatt1958-sh} enjoys a finite mistake bound in the binary case under linear separability. \Citet{Van_der_Hoeven2020-ug} extended this result to multiclass classification and obtained a finite surrogate regret bound \eqref{eq:static-surrogate-regret}, which holds regardless of separability. \Citet{Sakaue2024-mu} extended the result to online structured prediction with Fenchel--Young losses.
 Prior work on online classification/structured prediction also explored various limited feedback settings \citep{Van_der_Hoeven2020-ug,Van_der_Hoeven2021-wi,Shibukawa2025-rf}, while our work, as the first step toward the non-stationary setting, focuses on full-information feedback.
-Addressing non-stationarity is a crucial challenge in online structured prediction.
-Independent of our work, \Citet{Boudart2024-kj} studied non-stationary online structured prediction, but their performance metric differs from ours and their regret bounds explicitly depend on $T$, unlike our bounds of the form \eqref{eq:small-surrogate-loss-path-length-bound}.\looseness=-1
+Addressing non-stationarity is crucial in online structured prediction.
+Indeed, \citet{Boudart2024-kj} also studied non-stationary online structured prediction.
+This work, however, is not directly comparable to ours: they use a different performance metric (the standard regret in terms of the target loss), and their bounds explicitly involve $T$, unlike our bounds in \eqref{eq:small-surrogate-loss-path-length-bound}.\looseness=-1